 - A1 Production of preliminary products

 - A2 Transport to the plant

-- A3 Production incl. provision of energy, production of packaging as well as auxiliaries and consumables and waste treatment
+- A3 Production incl. provision of energy, production of packaging as well as auxiliaries and consumables and waste treatment disposal.

-- A4 Transport to site

-- A5 Installation, product applied into the building during A5 phase operations and packaging disposal.
 This stage considers VOC emissions during the installation phase.
-The declared product contain substances in(to) the formulation that directly emit as VOC.
-VOCs are even generated by a chemical reaction that is occurring during this phase.
+The declared product does not contain substances in(to) the formulation that directly emit as VOC, but VOCs are generated by a chemical reaction that is occurring during this phase.